 ProfessionalsWilliam B. Michael

 A partner in the Litigation Department, Bill Michael has extensive experience in antitrust litigation and plays a lead role in many of the firm’s most consequential antitrust engagements, including business-critical litigation, appellate matters, and government investigations.
 Clients have described Bill as “a razor-sharp lawyer who . . . can think around corners,” “brilliant,” “a great writer,” “able to handle the most complex legal issues,” and “an excellent oral advocate.”

 Significant representations include:

 - News Corporation and certain subsidiaries in a putative class action involving claims of exclusive dealing and monopolization, as well as in multiple antitrust actions brought by competitors.
 Bill co-led a team that successfully defended News Corporation against such claims in a three-week jury trial in the Southern District of New York.

-- Becton Dickinson in antitrust litigation, including competitor and class actions, alleging monopolization, exclusive dealing and bundled discounts.
+- Becton, Dickinson and Company (BD) in antitrust litigation involving monopolization, exclusive dealing and bundled discount claims.
 Bill argued and won an appeal in the Seventh Circuit, affirming the dismissal with prejudice of a putative class action claiming that BD conspired with distributors of its products in violation of antitrust laws.
+Bill also helped BD obtain complete dismissal of a putative antitrust class action in the Northern District of Georgia; defeat a competitor’s claims of exclusive dealing and monopolization at a jury trial in the Eastern District of Texas; and reverse a judgment of liability and damages for attempted monopolization by deception in the Fifth Circuit.

 - Amazon in defense of several putative class actions and an action by the D.C.
 Attorney General asserting monopolization and restraint of trade claims based on Amazon pricing policies.